k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/05_llm_interfaces.md

 ### Step 1: Install the Provider Extension

-1. Open K2Exchange in Fabric Studio
+1. Open K2exchange in Fabric Studio
 2. Choose the desired LLM connector extension
 3. Click **Install**
 4. Deploy all changes

-> Note: like for any installed extension ,which is added to your project, you shall add its files into your project GIT repository.
+> Note: As with any installed extension added to your project, you should add its files into your project's Git repository.

 ### Step 2: Create the Interface